omarmc9203/CyanogenPSP/README.md

    ;C:\pspsdk\bin

 3. Install OsLib Mod v2 from here https://github.com/dogo/oslibmodv2 - Instructions included.
 4. Dowwnload and install the headers and libs from the M33 SDK - Required for compiling the recovery menu.
+Overwrite the M33 SDK with the following from PRO SDK(libs and headers): https://www.mediafire.com/?t2rxvifbfbtudhu
 5. Run compile.bat
 6. Hit 1 on your keyboard, and press enter to start compiling.

+PM me for any assistance at sasukethunder@gmail.com

 License can be found here https://github.com/joel16/CyanogenMod-PSP-C/blob/master/License